-NOTE: The ports on the manifold are marked for easy identification of components.
-Example: S is the deck solenoid valve and P1 is a gear pump connection port (see Hydraulic Schematic in Chapter 10 - Foldout Drawings to identify the function of the hydraulic lines and cartridge valves at each port).
+NOTE: The ports on the PTO manifolds are marked for easy identification of components.
+Example: SV1 is the deck solenoid valve and P1 is a gear pump connection port (see Hydraulic Schematic in Chapter 10 - Foldout Drawings to identify the function of the hydraulic lines and cartridge valves at each manifold port).